Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

-In the above, $\vec{1} := (1,1,\ldots,1)^\T \in \bbr^n$ is the vector of ones.
-Here we consider $c(t) = x(t) + L(t)^\T\vec{1} - L(t)\vec{1} \in \bbr^{n+1}$ to be the vector of book capital levels at time $t$, i.e., the new wealth of each firm assuming all other firms pay in full.
-We wish to note that the new total liabilities are given by $L(t)\vec{1}$ and the new incoming interbank obligations are given by $L(t)^\T\vec{1}$.
-We can also consider $c_i(t)$ to be the \emph{net cash flow} for firm $i$ at time $t$.
-Further, we introduce the functional matrix $A: \bbt \times \bbr^{n+1} \to [0,1]^{(n+1) \times (n+1)}$ to be the relative exposure matrix.
-That is, $a_{ij}(t,V_t)V_i(t)^-$ provides the (negative) impact that firm $i$'s losses have on firm $j$'s wealth at time $t \in \bbt$.
+Here we introduce the functional matrix $A: \bbt \times \bbr^{n+1} \to [0,1]^{(n+1) \times (n+1)}$ to be the relative exposure matrix.
+That is, $a_{ij}(t,V_t)V_i(t)^-$ provides the (negative) impact that firm $i$'s losses have on firm $j$'s cash account at time $t \in \bbt$.
 This is in contrast to $\Pi$, the relative liabilities, in that it endogenously imposes the limited exposures concept.
 In this work the two notions will generally coincide, but for mathematical simplicity we introduce this relative exposure matrix.
 For the equivalence we seek, we define the relative exposures so that

 for any $V(t) \in \bbr^{n+1}$.
 This formulation is such that if the positive part were removed from the right hand side, the relative exposures $A$ would be defined exactly as the relative liabilities $\Pi$ by construction.
 In particular, we will define the relative exposures element-wise and pointwise so as to encompass the limited exposures as in \eqref{eq:discrete-A}.
-If $\bar p_i(t,V_{t-1}) > 0$ then we can simplify this further as $a_{ij}(t,V_t) = \frac{L_{ij}(t) + a_{ij}(t-1,V_{t-1})V_i(t-1)^-}{\max\{\bar p_i(t,V_{t-1}) , V_i(t)^-\}}$.
+If $\bar p_i(t,V_{t-1}) > 0$ then we can simplify this further as $a_{ij}(t,V_t) = \frac{\Delta L_{ij}(t) + a_{ij}(t-1,V_{t-1})V_i(t-1)^-}{\max\{\bar p_i(t,V_{t-1}) , V_i(t)^-\}}$.

-Using the notation and terms above we can rewrite \eqref{eq:EN-discrete} with respect to the cash flows $c$ and relative exposures $A$ as
+Using the notation and terms above we can rewrite \eqref{eq:EN-discrete} with respect to the cash flows $\Delta x$ and relative exposures $A$ as

-For the remainder of this paper we will utilize the cash flow $c$ rather than the external (incoming) cash flow $x$.
-That is, we will consider financial networks defined by the joint parameters $(c,L)$ as given by the state equations~\eqref{eq:discrete-V} and~\eqref{eq:discrete-A} for wealths and relative exposures.